Why choose a pediatric dentist?

 The American Academy of Pediatric Dentistry recommends children visit a dentist within 6 months after the eruption of the first primary tooth or no later than 12 months of age.
 The reason for this early visit is to provide families with information on development, diet, and care to enhance a child’s opportunity for a lifetime free from preventable oral disease (cavities).

 What do I do before my child’s first dental visit?

 Talk to your child about the positive aspects of going to the dentist.
 One way to convey good feelings to your child about dental visits is to remind them that going to the dentist is a sign they are growing up.
 Expect your child to do well and enjoy their visit to our office.

 You can explain that Dr. DeYoung and her staff will be counting and taking pictures of your child’s teeth.
-Our staff is very careful with words used to talk about dental care.
+Our staff is very careful with the words used to talk about dental care.
 Words such as “needle,” “shot,” or “hurt” are not spoken.
-We strive to keep our office a child-friendly environment.
+We strive to keep our office in a child-friendly environment.